-- 1 1/2-2 cups nuts and seeds salted peanuts, pecans, slivered almonds, pistachios, pumpkin seeds, or sunflower seeds
+- 1 cup nuts and seeds salted peanuts, pecans, slivered almonds, pistachios, pumpkin seeds, or sunflower seeds

-- In a skillet over medium heat, add the butter and honey together.
+- In a skillet over medium heat, add honey.
 Stir constantly, so you don't get any burn spots.

 - The honey should then start turning a nice golden brown color, that is when you add the nuts, seeds, and cinnamon.
 Cook for an additional 2-3 minutes, stirring constantly.

 - Now pour out the mixture onto parchment paper, spread it out and allow plenty of time to set up.Trust me, the nuts will be really really hot and can easily burn your mouth.
 Let it completely cool.